coltondick/homelab_scripts/README.md

 ### Script:

 - **reset_word_count.py**
   Resets word counts for users in a Discord bot.
-This is likely used for managing some sort of leaderboard or activity tracker in a Discord server.
+This is li used for managing a word count leaderboard in a Discord server.

 ### Instructions: